 When the engine is still misfiring on the same cylinder, we’ll turn our attention to the injector.
-A mechanics hack – place a screwdriver on the injector and place your ear to the handle, an operating injector will click rapidly.
+A mechanics hack – place a screwdriver on the injector and place your ear to the handle.
+The operating injector will click rapidly.

-This isn’t the best way to approach diagnoses and remember when the MIL (engine light) is on the injector is shut down.
+This isn’t the best way to approach diagnosis, and remember, when the MIL (engine light) is on, the injector is shut down.
 Injector faults range from:

 - Wiring issue